-The proposed development constitutes an acceptable and appropriate form of development that would provide a new unit of residential accommodation in a sustainable location without detriment to amenity of the character of the surrounding area.
+The proposed development constitutes an acceptable and appropriate form of development that would provide two small new units of residential accommodation in a sustainable location without detriment to amenity of the character of the surrounding area.

 Appropriate ecological mitigation in accordance with the Council's adopted Mitigation Strategy for recreational impacts on the European sites can be achieved via contributions provided by way of a S106 legal agreement or unilateral undertaking.